getgitgood/rsschool-cv/cv.md

    *No commercial development expirience, also no projects for right now what I'm able to show without totaly uncomfortable amount of shame so far.
 But here's my **[CV](https://github.com/getgitgood/rsschool-cv/blob/gh-pages/cv.md)**.*

 7. **Education:**
    *I'm leaved the law school on 3rd year of studying, because of family circumstances.
-And tbh, after a while I can say clearly - law school just isn't for me.
+And TBH, after a while I can say clearly - law school just isn't for me.
 Aside from that - few courses on www.stepik.org.*

 8. **English proficiency:**
    *Random english tests from internet says it's A2, pre-intermediate.
 Voice chatting with random folks from net... ~~both sides were satisfied.~~*